beadsland/bindsight/README.md

 # BindSight

-_Concurrent frame-scrubbing webcam broadcast gateway daemon._
+_Concurrent, extensible, frame-scrubbing webcam gateway._

 Devoted service to stream doorcam and spacecam to Bricodash and public gateway, respectively, while tracking activity and performance of these